peter88213/yw-cnv/docs/template/help-adv.md

 ### Plotting conventions

-In yWriter, you can divide your novel into **Plot Sections** (e.g. acts or steps) by inserting chapters marked "other".
-They will show up in blue color and won\'t get exported.
+In yWriter, you can divide your novel into **Plot Sections** (e.g. acts or steps) by inserting "Notes" chapters.
+They will show up in blue color and won't get exported.

 **Plot-related events** (e.g. "Mid Point", "Climax") can be identified by "scene tags" if you want to link them to a specific